|Written and Edited by MarkEAW

 adjust inputs about 3 times per second.
 As those defaults were set

-back in 1998 when a 300mz machine was considered fast, it's no
+back in 1998 when a 300mhz machine was considered to be a fast

 comparison on today's machines which can possibly allow a lot more freedom for the